nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 {% image src='/img/pages/getting-started/universal-app-links/background_bundle_xcode.png' full center alt='bundle identifier xcode' %}
 {% endprotip %}

+## Enable Universal Links on the Branch dashboard

+1. Navigate to [Link Settings](https://dashboard.branch.io/#/settings/link) in the Branch Dashboard.
+1. Check the box to `Enable Universal Links` from iOS redirects.
+1. Type in your App’s Bundle Identifier.
+1. Type in your Apple App Prefix (found by clicking your app on [this page](https://developer.apple.com/account/ios/identifiers/bundle/bundleList.action) in Apple's Developer Portal).
+1. Scroll down and click on the `Save` button.

+{% image src='/img/pages/getting-started/universal-app-links/dashboard_enable_universal_links.png' 3-quarters center alt='enable Universal Links on Branch dashboard' %}

 ## Add the entitlement to your project

 {% if page.ios or page.xamarin or page.unity or page.adobe %}